-Looking down the courtyard through over caffeinated eyes, I too see a headless something or someone standing in front of the car
+Looking down the courtyard through overly caffeinated eyes, I too believe that I see a headless figure standing in front of the car

-We both opened the door for a second look, and yep, it was still there.
+After a bit of deliberation, we jointly opened the door for a second look, and yep, he-she-it is still there.

-Sherlock Holmes and Dr. Watson analyze the situation, and devise a game plan of how to get to the car and defend ourselves from the forces of headless evil lurking in the night.
+Dave devises a game plan of how to both get to the car and defend ourselves from the forces of headless evil lurking in the night.

-We carefully locked up the guest house and headed up the stairs.
-There was no point in slow walking the inevitable, so we picked up the pace and our candlesticks prepared to beat our way into the car.
+Slow walking the inevitable was useless, so we picked up the pace and the candlesticks prepared to beat our way into the car.